zachmccabe/zachmccabe.github.io/just-ask.md

 Kate Murphy interview with [Krys Boyd.](https://think.kera.org/2020/03/12/why-no-one-listens-to-you/) Quote pulled from 27:26 min into the interview.

-Getting into a conversation is like getting into your car: You know you've got blind spots – that's why you use the cars' mirrors.
+Getting into a conversation is like getting into your car: You know you've got blind spots – that's why you use the car's mirrors.
 Know what frustrates you.
 Know what your tender spots are.
 Knowing yourself will give you a mirror for those conversational blindspots.
 Know when when to slow down and you can avoid misreading the other person, says Murphy.

 <a href="#ref-4" alt="back">Back ↩</a>